Enraged-Rabbit-Community/ERCF_v2/README.md

 If you are familar with ERCF v1.1 this will serve as an overview of changes:

 <ol>
-Sturdy backbone (based on Sturdy Bunny by @sneakytreesnake V2.3804) Reliable encoder (based on Binky by @mneuhaus VT.483) Remove need for top hats with sprung servo (based on Springy by @moggieuk V0.1503 | V2.4088) Remove snag points on reverse filament flow (for EndlessSpool support) Improved gate mechanism to prevent filament slip back and removing magnetic gate (Triple Decky by @gneu V2.5345 and refined by Thumper Blocks by @kierantheman)
+  <li>Sturdy backbone (based on Sturdy Bunny by @sneakytreesnake V2.3804)
+  <li>Reliable encoder (based on Binky by @mneuhaus VT.483)
+  <li>Remove need for top hats with sprung servo (based on Springy by @moggieuk V0.1503 | V2.4088)
+  <li>Remove snag points on reverse filament flow (for EndlessSpool support)
+  <li>Improved gate mechanism to prevent filament slip back and removing magnetic gate (Triple Decky by @gneu V2.5345 and refined by Thumper Blocks by @kierantheman)
-Remove high wear parts / those prone to breakage (the servo arm improvements / bearing) Formal filament bypass (including position in selector array) Standardized layout so things like calibrating the selector is mostly automatic (the geometry is sufficiently fixed) Magnetically closed connector cover on encoder Reinforced gearbox assembly, preventing twisting with overtightened fasteners (@sneakytreesnake V2.3804) Filament passthrough integrated into filament block end as standard (@moggieuk V0.1503) Updated manual (@Miriax, @ningpj, @kinematicdigit
+  <li>Remove high wear parts / those prone to breakage (the servo arm improvements / bearing)
+  <li>Formal filament bypass (including position in selector array)
+  <li>Standardized layout so things like calibrating the selector is mostly automatic (the geometry is sufficiently fixed)
+  <li>Magnetically closed connector cover on encoder
+  <li>Reinforced gearbox assembly, preventing twisting with overtightened fasteners (@sneakytreesnake V2.3804)
+  <li>Filament passthrough integrated into filament block end as standard (@moggieuk V0.1503)
+  <li>Updated manual (@Miriax, @ningpj, @kinematicdigit
-High Quality Step-by-step CAD (@fizzy)
+  <li>High Quality Step-by-step CAD (@fizzy)
-New integrated passive buffer system (Cotton Tail by @kinematicdigit) Testing, Ideas and Quality (the whole team)
+  <li>New integrated passive buffer system (Cotton Tail by @kinematicdigit)
+  <li>Testing, Ideas and Quality (the whole team)
 </ol>

 ### Other (Possibly) Planned Companion Projects:
 <ul>
-  Pellet purge system to remove the need for the wipe tower and to unify tip creation to one place.
+  <li>Pellet purge system to remove the need for the wipe tower and to unify tip creation to one place.
 Based on @bombela V2.4393 Assisted Purge System work
-  Filament cutter to avoid need to form tips
+  <li>Filament cutter to avoid need to form tips
 </ul>

 ## BOM